 BLRV is aphid-transmitted and both the black bean aphid and pea aphid are vectors.
 Infection is usually more obvious where aphids infest the crop before flowering.
-The pea aphid is more likely to move into beans at this time.
+The pea aphid is more likely to move into beans currently.
 Control of early invading aphids is essential to prevent virus infection.